Suzuki Group’s Basic Policy on Respect for Human Rights

 Ascertaining the current status and identifying priority issues

-When establishing the Human Rights Policy, we set out priority issues that we should focus on.(→Suzuki Group’s basic policy regarding human rights)
+When establishing the Human Rights Policy, we set out priority issues that we should focus on.(→Suzuki Group’s Basic Policy on Respect for Human Rights)

 The following priority issues were determined through a process of surveys and engagement, as follows.